-The League of California Cities® is soliciting session proposals for Mayors and Council Members Executive Forum, a premier educational event for mayors and council members of all tenures, throughout the state of California, being held in Newport Beach, June 19 - 20, 2019.
+The League of California Cities is soliciting session proposals for the 2020 Mayors & Council Members Executive Forum that will be held at the Marriott Monterey, June 17 - 18.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Only proposals submitted online through the proposal form will be considered.
 As there is a limit to the amount of words allowed within the title and description of each proposal, it may be helpful to draft the proposal in a word-processing program first, then paste the final version into the online form.

 This educational event is designed to keep elected officials up-to-date on issues of importance to them and to their cities.

 Securing a spot on the program is highly competitive, with approximately twenty-five percent of proposals being accepted.
 You can increase your chances by preparing a thorough, thoughtful and complete proposal that tells how your session would help city leaders and those who work within city governments to improve their careers and communities.
 When preparing your proposal consider the following elements:

 Take a few minutes to review these tips for successful proposals